Celestial Quantum Error Correction I: Qubits from Noncommutative Klein Space: Discussion

 \subsubsection{GKP Code}

-In section~\ref{sec:fuzzy}, we investigated an algebraic structure --the Wick algebra-- that emerges as Kleinian noncommutative geometry.
+In section~\ref{sec:fuzzy}, we investigated an algebraic structure\textemdash the Wick algebra\textemdash that emerges as Kleinian noncommutative geometry.
 Quantization of coordinates $\{z_1,z_2,\bz_1,\bz_2\}$ can be regarded as a pair of quantum harmonic oscillators.
 From this perspective, the embedding of qubits follows from the well-known Gottesman-Kitaev-Preskill code \cite{Gottesman:2000di}.
-To elucidate the equivalence between \ref{sec:quantization} and GKP code, we translate our construction into the language in stabilizer code as follows, where for simplicity we neglect the second copy.
+To elucidate the equivalence between section~\ref{sec:quantization} and GKP code, we translate our construction into the language in stabilizer code in Table~\ref{tab:translation}, where for simplicity we neglect the second copy.

 We can take this connection further to understand errors a la GKP.
-In our language they will be given by the vertex operators
+In our language, they will be given by the vertex operators

 where $|P_i|,|\bar{P}_i| <\sqrt{\pi} $.
 For the 2-qubit system, these are simply displacement operators shifting the qubit phase space, the $\mathbb{Z}_2\times\mathbb{Z}_2$ lattice.
 From the vacuum spacetime perspective, these operators generate fluctuations of global momentum charges $P_i,\bar{P}_i$ and can therefore be regarded as Global Goldstone modes.
 It turns out that this observation persists in the celestial CFT, and sheds light on the long-standing problem of constructing quantized charges for gravitational states in an analogy of quantized QED charges living on a lattice~\cite{Nande:2017dba}.